-Bullying and harassment are wrong and harmful, but unfortunately in the workplace they also happen regularly.
+Bullying in any setting is wrong and harmful, but unfortunately it is also a fact of life.
 If you think you are being bullied the information on these pages will help you.
 Any kind of bullying or harassment harms individuals and their employers, and all staff should be treated with dignity and respect at work.

 - You know someone else who is being bullied

-- You are worried about accusations of bullying
+- You are worried that you might be accused of bullying

-- You want to help reduce or prevent bullying in the workplace
+- You want to help reduce or prevent bullying in your organisation.

 What are bullying and harassment?